Feel like yourself again

 Is collagen good for hair?
 Yes, collagen is beneficial for hair (and most parts of your body).

-Okay, but does collagen help hair loss?
+Okay, but does collagen help with hair growth?
 Unfortunately, it’s not a reliable treatment for male pattern baldness or other types of hair loss.

 Here’s what to remember about collagen for hair growth: